 The most popular activity at Camp, swimming is not only fun, but a vital life skill.
 At Hartford’s Camp Courant, we strive to instill a love and respect for the aquatic environment.
 Through a multi-level instructional approach, the Swimming Program at Hartford’s Camp Courant is designed to teach campers water safety basic swimming strokes, all while having sun in a safe environment.

 The Yoga program gives structural reprieve for campers, and provides an opportunity for campers to focus inward, calm their minds and bodies and release stress.
 Strategies allow children to verbalize issues in own words and then problem solve.
-Teachers used yoga skills to help the camper promote self-awareness, create coping strategies and take responsibility for their external and internal environment.
-The Daily schedule provides a wide variety of activities for campers that facilitates social interaction, physical activity and creativity through art and movement.
+Our instructors use yoga skills to help the camper promote self-awareness, create coping strategies and take responsibility for their external and internal environment.
+The daily schedule provides a wide variety of activities for campers that facilitates social interaction, physical activity and creativity through art and movement.
 Yoga basics activities include posture, breathing and meditation.